 When you make certain types of purchases with your Apple Card, you earn Daily Cash.
-These cash back rewards are applied to your account every day, and you can decide whether to use your Daily Cash to make purchases, send money to friends or family or make a one-time payment towards your Apple Card balance.
+These cash back rewards are applied to your account every day, and you can decide whether to use your Daily Cash to make purchases, send money to friends or family or make a one-time payment toward your Apple Card balance.

 Here’s how the reward structure works:

-- Earn 3 percent cash back when you buy Apple products using Apple Pay
+- Earn 3 percent cash back when you buy Apple products using Apple Pay.

-- Earn 3 percent cash back when you make purchases with select retailers, including Duane Reade, Exxon, Mobil, Nike, T-Mobile, Uber, Uber Eats and Walgreens, using Apple Pay
+- Earn 3 percent cash back when you make purchases with select retailers, including Duane Reade, Exxon, Mobil, Nike, T-Mobile, Uber, Uber Eats and Walgreens, using Apple Pay.

-- Earn 2 percent cash back when you use Apple Pay to make purchases elsewhere
+- Earn 2 percent cash back when you use Apple Pay to make purchases elsewhere.

-- Earn 1 percent cash back on all other purchases
+- Earn 1 percent cash back on all other purchases.

 How can you maximize your Apple Card rewards?